Computing

 Intent

 Our Computing curriculum provides all children with a high-quality education in Computing, which enables them to access an ever changing and growing digital world.
-We provide children with the ability to improve their knowledge, skills and understanding, by following the NCCE scheme of work, through NCCE recommended programs.
+We provide children with the ability to improve their knowledge, skills and understanding, by adapting and following the Purple scheme of work, through Purple Mash recommended programs.

-We deliver this program using laptops, purple mash and a selection of coding devices.
+We deliver this program using laptops, a selection of coding devices and Ipads as well as engaging in unplugged lessons.

 Computing matters to the future of the UK, but much more importantly it’s about giving every child the essential thinking skills they need to succeed in our digital, connected society.